ebruck/radiotray-ng/README.md

 * Cross compile on Mac (via brew packages) using a very simple ncurses interface.
 * Full AppIndicator support
 * No groups within groups by design to keep the interface clean.
-* Volume up/down support using mouse wheel
+* Volume up/down support using mouse wheel (left/right can also be used)
 * Media key support

 ## Future: ##

 * Cross platform bookmark editor application.
-(I like editing the JSON by hand, but some may not care for that.)
+(Work is underway.
+Thanks Mike!)
 * Finish ncurses interface
 * Mac support (icons, menu, media keys etc.) (I need help here.)
-* Native support for Gnome desktop?
-(AppIndicator plugin seems to work fine though.)
-* Script to convert RadioTray's bookmarks.xml to the new format.
+* ~~Script to convert RadioTray's bookmarks.xml to the new format.~~
 * Mpris support?
 * Better handling of any JSON parsing errors.